 Note: Self-employment and work experience gained while you were a full-time student (for example, on a co-op work term) does not count under this program.

 For many international graduates, the Canadian Experience Class may offer the fastest and most simple path to achieving permanent residence.

 After completing a program or course of study at a Canadian educational institution, many international graduates are able to remain in the country on post-graduate work permits.
-If, during this time, a graduate obtains at least one year of work in a skilled, professional or technical field, they may then become eligible to enter the Express Entry pool under the Canadian Experience Class.
+If, during this time, a graduate obtains at least one year of work in a skilled, professional, or technical field, they may then become eligible to enter the Express Entry pool under the Canadian Experience Class.

 Additional Options for Foreign Workers

-If you are considering applying under the Canadian Experience Class, you may have other additional for Canadian immigration through the various Provincial Nominee Programs.
+If you are considering applying under the Canadian Experience Class, you may have other additional qualifications for Canadian immigration through the various Provincial Nominee Programs.

 Think this program is right for you?
 Don’t delay.

-The sooner you allow CIP to work with you to create your expression of interest the sooner you’ll be able to obtain stable, permanent residency.
+The sooner you allow CIP to work with you to create your expression of interest, the sooner you’ll be able to obtain stable, permanent residency.
 Imagine living here worry-free, knowing that you’re allowed to stay in the country for good.
 If you’re serious about building a life in Canada, it’s time to contact us today.